Tanzania – Dolphin and Marine Conservation

 Your Schedule at a Glance (Minimum 10 day commitment):

 Arrival Day, Monday: Arrive at Zanzibar International Airport (ZNZ).
-You will be picked up at the airport and taken to your accommodation in Kizimkazi.
-Take the rest of the day to settle in and start enjoying your new island life.
+You will be picked up at the airport and taken to your accommodation in Jambiani.
+Take the rest of the day to settle in, understand a bit more about the project, and start enjoying your new island life

 Days 5-6, Saturday-Sunday: Weekends are free for you to enjoy island life.
-You could even try your luck in the Jozani Forest and see if you can spot the red colobus monkeys, who are endemic to the island.
+You can visit the historic Stone Town, learn how to kite surf or you could even try your luck in the Jozani Forest and see if you can spot the red colobus monkeys, who are endemic to the island.

 10 Day minimum duration: For volunteers staying 10 days, you’ll, volunteer the 2nd week until Wednesday.
 Thursday is the departure day back to the airport for those staying the minimum duration.